 - Hong Kong

-7. Consider doing an online Bachelor’s
+7. Consider studying an online Bachelor’s degree

 If you’re not quite sure that a full-time undergraduate degree is for you because of money, family, work, friends, or any other reason, you can still feel like an international student by doing an online Bachelor’s.
 To make sure you get the best of a distance learning experience, you should check if the programmes are accredited, if they offer the courses you want, and the digital facilities required to give you the best online experience.
 Some programmes that check all these aspects are at: